Updated: May 24, 2020 (End 2042 season)

 Public Relations Director/Historian: The Public Relations Director/Historian works under the direction of the Commissioner to market the league outside of our community and actively recruit new members.
 He also serves as the Historian, maintaining the Unified History document and the Hall of Fame, as well as developing ideas for historical features and working with all league members to bring them to fruition.

-Becoming a BBA General ManagerLeague Simulation Schedule wrote: During the regular season, sims are typically done three times a week (currently Sunday, Wednesday, and Friday), with Export Deadline times designated by the BBA League Calendar (as modified by any additional posts on the fourm).
+Becoming a Brewster General ManagerLeague Simulation Schedule wrote: During the regular season, sims are to be completed following Export Deadline times designated by the BBA League Calendar (as modified by any additional posts on the fourm).
 “Export Deadlines” mean that GM exports should be made prior to that time.
 Simulations will be run that day at some point following the Export Deadline, to the best abilities of the Commissioner or Vice Commissioner.
 During the playoffs and off-season, the sim schedule may be increased to up to 6 sims per week.
 Alterations to the schedule will be announced in advance by the Commissioner to provide members ample time to prepare.

 Exports and Roster RegulationsGeneral Manager Responsibilities wrote: The Brewster Baseball Association looks to provide members with the experience of running a real baseball organization.
 One of the most important aspects of creating that experience is that all teams have active and involved General Managers.
 We look to our General Managers to take their role seriously: checking the forums regularly, exporting, contributing to the league in various other ways made available to you, and replying promptly to Personal Messages and emails are all parts of creating this real-life experience.
 If you don’t enjoy these things, then this is not the proper league for you.